TheBodger/MMM-ButterMeNoParsnips/README.md

 # MMM-ButterMeNoParsnips

+Unsuitable for Pi.
+At the moment the rpi does not appear to sufficiently support webgl that is used by the butterchurn visualiser.

+This has been tested using edge on win11 ok.
+This has been tested on Bookworm on PI5, no webgl support.

 Contains the neccessary code to support the [butterchurn](https://github.com/jberg/butterchurn) visualiser and using the butterchurn-presets default visualisations.

 The core code is the buttermenoparsnips-min.js.